 St. Petersburg State University has two main campuses: one in the center of St. Petersburg on Vassilievsky Island and another situated in the beautiful suburban area of Peterhof.
 Most natural science departments are located in Peterhof and form the base of the Scientific City Peterhof.
 Last day Conference moves from Steklov Mathematical Institute to the Institute on Physics at the University campus, where plenary sessions and poster presentations are followed by excursion to the Peterhoff park and by traditional picnic party in the forest.

-Petrodvoretz (another name is Peterhoff) is one of satellite cities with world famous palace park with fountains.
+Petrodvoretz (another name is Peterhof) is one of satellite cities with world famous palace park with fountains.
 There will be another excursion around St. Petersburg rivers and canals.
-You can have a look at pictures taken on previous excursions and the online broadcast of Peterhof museum.
+You can have a look at pictures taken on previous excursions and visit the site of Peterhof museum.